postcss/postcss/docs/api.md

 PostCSS cleans selectors, declaration’s values and at-rule’s parameters from comments and extra spaces.
-But PostCSS stores origin content in `raw` properties.
+But PostCSS stores origin content in `raws` properties.
 So, if you will not change declaration value, PostCSS will use raw value with comments.

 ### `node.toString()`